10 Amazing Benefits And Uses Of Mango Leaves That You May Have Not Known

 Image: Shutterstock

 The mango leaves are very useful for treating diabetes.
-Animal studies suggest that the tender leaves of the mango tree contain phytochemicals, which may help in treating diabetes (2).
+Animal studies suggest that the tender mango tree leaves contain phytochemicals, which may help in treating diabetes (2).
 The leaves are dried and powdered, or used as an infusion to treat the same.
-It may also help in treating diabetic angiopathyi XA blood vessel disease that involves damage to cells in the blood vessels caused by high blood sugar/glucose levels. and diabetic retinopathyi XA serious eye disorder that involves vision loss and blindness in people with high blood sugar/glucose levels.
+It may also help in treating diabetic angiopathyi A blood vessel disease that involves damage to cells in the blood vessels caused by high blood sugar/glucose levels. and diabetic retinopathyi A serious eye disorder that involves vision loss and blindness in people with high blood sugar/glucose levels.
 (3).
 Mango tea leaves are very good for this purpose.
 Soak the leaves in a cup of water overnight.
 Strain and drink this water to help relieve the symptoms of diabetes.
 It also helps treat hyperglycemia.
 The leaves contain a compound called 3 beta-taraxerol, and ethyl acetate extract which synergize with insulin to activate GLUT4 and stimulate the synthesis of glycogen.

 2. Lower Blood Pressure